cskau/nlpwp/words.md

 Applying *map* to just one argument will give... another function!
 What we just did is to bind just one argument of the map function, and that gives another function that has implicitly bound that argument.
-This process is called *currying* in functional programming slang.
+This process is called *currying* (indeed, named after the mathematician Haskell Curry) in functional programming slang.

-If we look back at our *splitTokenize* function, and look up the type of *map words . lines*, we see that it is a function that takes a *String* and returns a list of a list of a string:
+If we look back at our *splitTokenize* function, and look up the type of *map words . lines*, we see that it is a function that takes a *String* and returns a list of a list of strings:

 {% highlight haskell %}
 Prelude> :type map words . lines map words . lines :: String -> [[String]]
 {% endhighlight %}

 In our function body, we apply this function to the argument *text*.
-Of course, this is not really necessary, because *map words . lines* already defines our function.
+Of course, this is not really necessary, because *map words . lines* already defines our function (as we have shown above).
 We just need to bind this to the name *splitTokenize*.
-Consequently the function can be simplified:
+Consequently the function can once more be simplified:

 {% highlight haskell %}
 Prelude> let splitTokenize = (map words . lines)